Sakethbngr/Toy-car-robot-using-ROS/readme.txt

 Robot Name: Assem3_6

-Paste the folder named 'Assem3_6' in the catkin workspace.
+Paste the folder named 'Assem3_6'(Present in the package folder) in the catkin workspace.

 Package name for this project is same as the robot name. i.e. Assem3_6